Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Furthermore, this approach can enable new types of recovery schemes that would be impossible without a secure decentralized autonomous system backend.

-**FTX collapse highlights the importance of self-custody for the web3 ecosystem**.
-A higly secure and convenient wallet system is necessary to combat cyber threats and ensures larger adoption.
+A **higly secure and convenient wallet system** is necessary to combat cyber threats and ensures larger adoption.

 Our solution transforms mobile devices into cold wallets, with private keys protected at the hardware level: